Ethorbit/SteamDeck-SteamOS-Guides/README.md

 esac
 ```
 * `chmod +x /mnt/usr/sbin/home_links.sh`
-* `chown root:root /mnt/usr/sbin/home_links.sh`

-As you can see, this is a root-only script.
+This is a root-only script.
 You won't be decrypting the system as root, so we will add a sudoer entry for the default user:

 `echo "deck ALL=(root) NOPASSWD: /var/usr/sbin/home_links.sh" >> /mnt/lib/overlays/etc/upper/sudoers`

-If your username was changed from the default *deck*, make sure to change it there too.
+**If your username was changed from the default 'deck', make sure to change it there too.**

 We are also going to create a service which will run at boot to reset the links:
 * nano /mnt/lib/overlays/etc/upper/systemd/system/reset-home-links.service